christian-aucane/Sudoku-Solver/README.md

 ### Backtracking
 #### Explication de l'algoritgme
+Backtracking is a method to systematically explore all possible solutions to a problem, making it effective in Sudoku solving by ensuring game rules are followed.
+This Sudoku solver employs a backtracking algorithm based on the BaseSudokuSolver class, promoting organized code.
+The 'solve()' method initiates the solving process, displaying puzzle complexity before calling 'solverecursive()'.
+Within 'solverecursive()', each possibility is tested recursively, backtracking if a contradiction is found, until a solution is reached or all possibilities are exhausted.
+This efficient approach provides a practical solution for Sudoku enthusiasts.

 #### Graphique
 ![Courbes du nombre de combinaison et du temps d'execution par rapport au nombre de cases vides](img/backtracking.png)